Cancer Research UK logo.

 Further treatment

 After your operation, a specialist doctor (pathologist) closely examines your cancer.
-You might need further treatment if the pathologist’s report shows your risk of the cancer coming back is higher than the surgeon previously thought.
+You might need further treatment if this shows that your risk of the cancer coming back is higher than it looked from your investigations before surgery.

 Further treatment after TEM might include: